AKHIL-DyC/javascript_learn/README.md

 # Learn JavaScript

-Go to the code section at top.

 Navigate through topics
+click on .js files on left corner to see the code

 Read through or copy and paste onto your favourite text editor